University and College Policies

 As soon as the Office of Disability Services reviews your documentation, they will send their written recommendation regarding appropriate accommodations for your disability to the CVM Office of Student and Academic Services.
 It is very important that we receive their recommendation as early as possible as it is a precondition for any action taken concerning accommodations by the College of Veterinary Medicine.

-Students who believe they are entitled to an accommodation should also make contact with the CVM Director of Student Development and Academic Services (S2 009 Schurman Hall.
+Students who believe they are entitled to an accommodation should also make contact with the Assistant Dean for Veterinary Student Services and Admissions (S2 009 Schurman Hall.
 Tel #607-253-3700).
 Again, a student should initiate the process in the summer before his/her matriculation, or, if later, as soon as the disability arises.
 In order to make decisions based upon an individual's specific situation, it may take some time to determine what is appropriate and fair given the nature of the disability as well as the requirements of veterinary education.

-It is possible that either the Office of Disability Services or the CVM Office of Student and Academic Services may request additional documentation, to speak directly with your physician concerning the accommodation, and/or that you be evaluated by another medical professional.
+It is possible that either the Office of Disability Services may request additional documentation, to speak directly with your physician concerning the accommodation, and/or that you be evaluated by another medical professional.

 Please let us know what accommodations you have been granted in college and graduate school, and on standardized tests.
 While your prior history is relevant for determining reasonable accommodations, you should realize that we might not grant the same accommodations that you have received in the past.
 Your request for accommodations will be carefully reviewed according to what is reasonable and appropriate given the nature of your disability and the essential components of our academic program.